Circuit Road flat murder: Boh's capture by the Royal Malaysia Police

-Background of Boh Soon Ho
+Boh Soon Ho

-Boh's early life

-Boh Soon Ho, who had a younger sister, was born and raised in an ethnic Chinese family at the state of Melaka, Malaysia in 1968.
-His mother committed suicide when he was three years old, and he mostly grew up under the care of his grandmother and other relatives, and while he maintained a close relationship with his father, Boh did not have a good relationship with his stepmother after his father's re-marriage.
+Boh Soon Ho, who had a younger sister, was born and raised in an ethnic Chinese family in Melaka, Malaysia, in 1968.
+His mother committed suicide when he was three years old, and he mostly grew up under the care of his grandmother and other relatives, and while he maintained a close relationship with his father, Boh did not have a good relationship with his stepmother after his father's remarriage.

 Since young, Boh did not perform academically well in his studies, and he thus dropped out of school in Secondary 2.
 After he left school, Boh began working for his father, who owned a furniture business.
 Boh first came to Singapore to work upon reaching adulthood.
 After working in Singapore for a number of years, Boh applied for permanent residency and he successfully obtained it.
 Prior to him first meeting Zhang, Boh had two former relationships, with each lasting a few months.

-Boh's relationship with Zhang

 The background of Boh's relationship with Zhang Huaxiang was revealed during the trial proceedings.
 It was revealed that both of them first met in 2011 or 2012 when they both worked at the cafeteria at Marina Bay Sands integrated resort, and Zhang was at that time, studying a nursing course under a scholarship.
 Zhang eventually left her part-time cafeteria job to become a nurse, but she and Boh continued their friendship with one another, and they often going out for meals or watching movies together.

 The closeness between Zhang and Boh eventually made Boh develop one-sided romantic feelings for Zhang, after one occasion where Zhang fed him popcorn while they were at a cinema watching a film.
 However, Zhang only regarded Boh as a close male friend, and Boh was too timid to ask her out and be his girlfriend.
 Three to four years after they first met, Boh proposed to Zhang and asked her to marry him, but Zhang did not reply to him, and their friendship remained all the same.